preservim/vim-pencil/README.markdown

 * `gqip` - manual format
 * `vipJ` - manual unformat

-Optionally, you may want to map these to underutilized keys in your `.vimrc`:
+Optionally, you can map these to underutilized keys in your `.vimrc`:

 ```vim
 nnoremap <silent> Q gqip